JonnyGamer/SwiftKoans/Chapter1.md

 ⚠︎⚠︎⚠︎ Warnings?? ⚠︎⚠︎⚠︎

 Warnings are useful!
 They are *not* errors.
 Warnings only crop up when something unintended may take place.

+Fun Fact: You can still run your program, even if you have warnings!